shuwana/shuwana/README.md

 ## Hi there 👋

-A full-stack developer by day ☀️ and a soon-to-be guitarist at night 🌙
+A full-stack developer by day ☀️ and ... at night 🌙

 Full-stack developer @peopleshores
 Former Java instructor @brooklyncollege